isomerpages/nlb-biblioasia/_topics/Food.md

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-16/issue-3/oct-dec-2020/betel-chewing">A Bite of History: Betel Chewing in Singapore</a>
  <p>Fiona Lim and Geoffrey Pakiam look at this time-honoured tradition – once a mainstay in Malay, Indian and Peranakan homes – that has since fallen out of fashion.</p>  <hr>

+#### <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/siti-radhiah-cookbooks" >Siti Radhiah’s Cookbooks for the Modern Malay Woman</a>
+A number of cookbooks written in the 1940s and 1950s helped expand the traditional Malay culinary repertoire, as Toffa Abdul Wahed tells us.